 Par 3 courses are always a great option as well!
 The holes are shorter distances, so a driver is usually not necessary at these courses.
 As a beginner, don’t worry about scoring right away.
 Swinging in balance, making contact with the ball, and having fun should be your main goal.

-What are the Basic Rules of Golf Etiquette?
+7. What Are the Basic Rules of Golf Etiquette?

-- Get to the golf course with some time to spare before your tee time.
+- Start on time: Get to the golf course with some time to spare before your tee time.
 You would rather be early than late to your tee time, and being early gives you time to stretch, warm up, hit some practice putts and chips, and grab a snack or beverage without delaying anyone after you.

 - Mark your ball: Put a unique marking on your golf ball with a permanent marker.
 There is a penalty in golf if you hit the wrong ball, whether it’s an accident or not.

-- Repair your divots and any ball marks you make on the green.
+- Show respect: Repair your divots and any ball marks you make on the green.

-- If you are driving a golf cart, obey cart rules.
-If a hole is really wet or under construction, oftentimes there will be a “cart path only this hole” sign meaning you are not allowed to drive out into the fairway or rough.
+- Drive safely: If you are driving a golf cart, obey cart rules.
+If a hole is really wet or under construction, oftentimes there will be a “cart path only this hole” sign, meaning you are not allowed to drive out into the fairway or rough.

-- Be aware of where you are in relation to your playing partners.
+- Be aware of where you are: Watch your location in relation to your playing partners.
 You do not want to be standing to the side or in front of anyone else as they are hitting as you might get hit!
 You also want to make sure you aren’t talking or making noise or movement as anyone else is hitting their golf ball as well.

 Answering a few of these beginner’s questions should give you some confidence to kickstart your golf journey.
 With more and more women joining the sport, know that you’re not alone in feeling like a newbie.
-It may seem intimidating and expensive at first, but there are many options that make golf more affordable and more approachable.
+It may seem intimidating and expensive at first, but there are many options that make golf more affordable and approachable.

-Golf can be played for a lifetime, as a beginner, embrace the process of improvement and remember that continual practice goes a long way.
-If you’re serious about improving your skills on the golf course, then start with working on your short game with the PrimePutt indoor putting mat.
-It’s great for all skill-levels and helps you prepare for the real experience on the green.
+Golf can be played for a lifetime.
+As a beginner, embrace the process of improvement and remember that continual practice goes a long way.
+If you’re serious about improving your skills on the golf course, start with working on your short game with the PrimePutt indoor putting mat that’s great for all skill-levels and helps you prepare for the real experience on the green.